History of Donovan Mitchell in Timeline

 October 18, 2017: NBA Debut

-On October 18, 2017, Donovan Mitchell made his NBA debut, registering 10 points and four assists against the Denver Nuggets.
+On October 18, 2017, Donovan Mitchell made his NBA debut, recording 10 points and four assists against the Denver Nuggets.

 December 1, 2017: Career-High 41 Points

-On December 1, 2017, Donovan Mitchell scored a career-high 41 points in a 114–108 win over the New Orleans Pelicans.
-He became the first NBA rookie to score 40 points in a game since Blake Griffin in 2011.
+On December 1, 2017, Donovan Mitchell scored a career-high 41 points in a 114–108 win over the New Orleans Pelicans, setting the Jazz scoring record for a rookie.

 December 2017: Western Conference Rookie of the Month

-In December 2017, Donovan Mitchell was named the Western Conference Rookie of the Month after averaging 23.1 points, 3.4 assists, 3.2 rebounds, and 1.8 steals.
+In December 2017, Donovan Mitchell averaged 23.1 points to be named Western Conference Rookie of the Month.

-In 2017, Donovan Mitchell earned first-team all-conference honors in the Atlantic Coast Conference (ACC) while playing college basketball for the Louisville Cardinals.
+In 2017, Donovan Mitchell earned first-team all-conference honors in the Atlantic Coast Conference (ACC) and was named to the NBA All-Rookie First Team.

-In 2017, Donovan Mitchell was drafted in the first round of the NBA draft and acquired by the Utah Jazz.
+In 2017, Donovan Mitchell was drafted into the NBA and subsequently acquired by the Utah Jazz.

 January 4, 2018: Western Conference Rookie of the Month

-On January 4, 2018, Donovan Mitchell was named the Western Conference Rookie of the Month for December 2017 after averaging 23.1 points, 3.4 assists, 3.2 rebounds, and 1.8 steals in 34.3 minutes per game during the month of December.
+On January 4, 2018, Donovan Mitchell was named the Western Conference Rookie of the Month for December 2017.

 On January 15, 2018, Donovan Mitchell surpassed Karl Malone's franchise record for most 20+ points games during a rookie season when he had his 19th 20+ point game.